Amphibians

 and through lungs as adults. .

-in Ausralia are frogs - we have no native toads, newts, salamanders
+in Australia are frogs - we have no native

 and